cooparo/battleship-game/README.md

 ## Executables
 We ship with 3 executables, saved in `./build`.
-1. `battaglia_navale`, the log.txt file is saved in the current directory.
+1. `battaglia_navale`, the actual game, the log file log.txt is saved in the current directory;
-2. `replay`
+2. `replay`, you can review games that you played;
-3. `charizard`, an interactive executable, tribute to the name of this group.
+3. `charizard`, an interactive executable, tribute to the group name.

 ## Logs
 We saved the log files in the `./logs` folder.